thorsten/phpMyFAQ/README.md

 _Running using named volumes:_

 - **mariadb**: image with MariaDB database with xtrabackup support
-- **phpmyadmin**: a PHP tool to have a look on your MariaDB database.
+- **phpmyadmin**: a PHP tool to have a look at your MariaDB database.
 - **postgres**: image with PostgreSQL database
-- **pgadmin**: a PHP tool to have a look on your PostgreSQL database.
+- **pgadmin**: a PHP tool to have a look at your PostgreSQL database.
 - **sqlserver**: image with Microsoft SQL Server for Linux
 - **elasticsearch**: Open Source Software image (it means it does not have XPack installed)